China's capital issues first major smog alert of winter

-BEIJING (Reuters) - Beijing issued its first major smog alert of the winter for the capital, triggering stringent measures to curb output of heavy industry as plunging temperatures spurred heating demand.
+BEIJING (Reuters) - Beijing issued its first major smog alert of the winter for the capital, triggering stringent measures to curb output of heavy industry as plunging temperatures spurred heating demand and the government launched another round of environmental inspections.

-The orange alert issued late on Thursday, the second highest on China’s four-level system, comes after Beijing was reported to have made big improvements in air quality last year as industrial activity shifted away from the capital.
+The orange alert issued late on Thursday, the second-highest on China’s four-level system, comes after Beijing was reported to have made big improvements in air quality last year as industrial activity shifted away from the capital.

-The Ministry of Environmental Protection warned in a statement that heavy air pollution will envelope Beijing, Tianjin, Hebei and the surrounding area from Friday until Jan.
+The Ministry of Environmental Protection (MEP) warned in a statement that heavy air pollution will envelope Beijing, Tianjin, Hebei and the surrounding area from Friday until Jan.
 17.

-According to the forecast, southern areas of Beijing, Tianjin, Hebei, southern Shanxi, western Shandong, northern Hebei will suffer from toxic air from Jan.
-13 to Jan.
-15. On Jan 15, level of air pollution is expected to surge to the maximum, it said.

 Under an orange alert, factories that make furniture, cement and other heavy industry must limit output by between 30 and 50 percent.
 A list of companies in the capital affected contains more than 700 enterprises.